merv1n34k/merv1n34k/README.md

 My name is Oleksii, I am biotechnologist and data science enthuisiast, who is keen on developing solution which make life clearer, healthier and efficient.

-Heve interest in: metabolic and cell line engineering, bioenergetics, software development and visualization.
+Have interests in: metabolic and cell line engineering, bioenergetics, software development and visualization.

 How to reach me: [merv1n@proton.me](mailto:merv1n@proton.me)